Divyansh2992/Ethos/README.md

 - IT and facilities staff responsible for assets and network security
 - Investigators who need to stitch together cross-source evidence quickly

-### Typical user flow
-1. Operator sees a high-level alert on the Dashboard (e.g., missing asset or anomalous device access).
+### Quick how-to (one-minute)
+1. Open the Dashboard to see active alerts and overall health.
-2. They drill into Security Alerts to filter/search the alert and view details.
+2. Click a Security Alert to view details and evidence.
-3. From an alert or a manual search, the operator uses Entity Resolution to search by name, ID, email, card number, or device hash.
+3. Use Entity Resolution (single page) to search by name, ID, email, card number or device hash.
-4. The system returns candidate profiles; the operator selects one profile to view details, cross-source identifiers, face thumbnail(s), activity timeline, and investigation actions.

-Note: the Entity Resolution UI shows two images in the README screenshots — one is the search results (overview) and another is the selected entity detail (detail).
-In the live app the operator typically selects a single resolved entity to investigate; the two images simply show the two UI states (list vs detail) for demonstration.
+4. From the search results pick the single entity you want to investigate — the app shows a compact list and then a detailed view for the selected entity.

+Why there are two Entity Resolution screenshots
+The Entity Resolution area is a single page in the app.
+The README shows two images from that page intentionally:
+- the first image shows the search results (overview),
+- the second image shows the same page after the operator selects one entity (detail).

+This demonstrates the two main states of the same page (list → selected detail) rather than two separate pages.

 ## Example screenshots
 Below are screenshots of the running frontend UI (copied from `frontend/images/` into `docs/images/`):